 A few small towns (Portage la Prairie and Neepawa) break up the drive and the colourful barns you see along the way are worthy of a photography stop.
 Allow three hours in good driving conditions with the bulk of the driving along the Trans-Canada Highway.

-In the dead of winter where can you stay in Riding Mountain National Park?
+Where can you stay in Riding Mountain National Park in winter?

 Take a good book, a board game or do nothing at all.
 Check the aurora borealis forecast before you come as it may be worth getting up at 1 AM to catch the night show.